AnaRaducanu/C-sorting-list/README.md

 3. Open the NameSortingAlgorithm.sln with Visual Studio
 4. Ensure you have the necessary dependencies installed.
 5. The application is based on a command line user interface.
 In the CLI, please make sure you are into the project directory NameSortingAlgorithm where the "name-sorter.bat" script is located.
-6. To use the Name Sorter program, execute the following command: **name-sorter ./unsorted-names-list.txt.** This command will sort the names from the unsorted-names-list.txt file and display the sorted list on the screen.
+6. To use the Name Sorter program, execute the following command: **name-sorter ./unsorted-names-list.txt.** if the unsorted-names-list.txt file is located in the same directory as the name-sorter.bat.
+Otherwise, ensure that the given .txt file is relative to the directory you are currently in, i.e. where the name-sorter.bat is.
+This command will sort the names from the unsorted-names-list.txt file and display the sorted list on the screen.

 ## Output
 The program will display the sorted list of names on the screen and write the sorted names to a file named **sorted-names-list.txt** in the working directory.